T

 landmark

-The official residence of the Sultan of Yogyakarta, this vast complex showcases traditional Javanese architecture and houses a collection of royal artifacts.
-It's a living museum of the city's history and culture.
+The official residence of the Sultan of Yogyakarta, this complex is a living museum of Javanese culture and history.
+Explore its pavilions, courtyards, and royal artifacts.

 2. Midday